RamSrivastava6114/SecureAuth_CRUD-System/README.md

 # 🔐 Full Stack Authentication Project

 This is a comprehensive full-stack authentication system that provides secure user management with JWT-based authentication.
-The project features a robust backend API built with Node.js and Express, connected to MongoDB for data persistence, and a modern React frontend styled with Tailwind CSS.
+The project features a robust backend API built with Node.js and Express, connected to MongoDB for data persistence, and a modern React frontend styled with Tailwind CSS

 ## 🚀 Features